NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 A [condition](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Conditional-placeholders) that must be met to display this scoreboard.
 If it isn't met for the player, the next scoreboard's condition is checked.

 # Chaining scoreboards
 When defining more than 1 scoreboard in config, the plugin will display the correct scoreboard based on conditions.
-Plugin goes through all defined scoreboards, starting with the scoreboard on top.
+The plugin goes through all defined scoreboards, starting with the scoreboard on top.
 If the scoreboard's condition is met or not set, it is displayed.
-If not, next defined scoreboard is checked and so on.
+If not, the next defined scoreboard is checked and so on.
 If no suitable scoreboard is found (the last one has a condition requirement which wasn't met), none is displayed.
 Example:
 ```
   scoreboards:
     scoreboard1: